miragejs/ember-cli-mirage/docs/v0.2.x/configuration.md

 ## Server config

+Note that `this` within your config function in `mirage/config.js` refers to the server instance, which is the same instance that `server` refers to in your tests.

 <a name="namespace" href="#namespace">#</a> this.<b>namespace</b>

 Set the base namespace used for all routes defined with `get`, `post`, `put` or `del`.